NillionNetwork/scaffold-nillion/CONTRIBUTING.md

-# Welcome to Scaffold-ETH 2 Contributing Guide
+# Welcome to Scaffold-Nillion Contributing Guide

-Thank you for investing your time in contributing to Scaffold-ETH 2!
+Thank you for investing your time in contributing to Scaffold-Nillion!

 This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.

 ## About the Project

-Scaffold-ETH 2 is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.
+Scaffold-Nillion is a forkable repo with all the power of the Scaffold-ETH 2 dapp toolkit + a Nillion integration so that you can store, retrieve, and run blind computation on secrets stored in Nillion.

 Read the [README](README.md) to get an overview of the project.

-### Vision

-The goal of Scaffold-ETH 2 is to provide the primary building blocks for a decentralized application.

-The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.

 ### Project Status